-I. Fault issue: The kernel log indicates that the Antminer L7's three hash boards are experiencing temperature reading errors: “read temp error!
-Pcb temp count 2 chip temp count 2 uneffective value count 0”.
+The kernel log reports "read temp error!
+Pcb temp count 2 chip temp count 2 uneffective value count 0", indicating that the three hash boards of Antminer L7 have temperature reading errors.

 1. Use the Antminer universal chip testing fixture to test the three hash boards separately.
 During this testing process, we can use the Antminer tester voltage regulating board instead of the original power supply.
 The method is as follows.